awsdocs/aws-systems-manager-user-guide/doc_source/automation-aws-runpacker.md

 RunPackerProcessTemplate\.output – The stdout from the Packer tool\.

-RunPackerProcessTemplate\.fixed\_template\_key – The name of the template stored in an Amazon S3 bucket to use only when running in "Fix" mode\.
+RunPackerProcessTemplate\.fixed\_template\_key – The name of the template stored in an S3 bucket to use only when running in "Fix" mode\.

 RunPackerProcessTemplate\.s3\_bucket – The name of the S3 bucket that contains the fixed template to use only when running in "Fix" mode\.